Johan-torfs/plg-platformer/README.md

 - Made it so the player well always be pushed away from the wall
 - The player can control how far he is pushed by holding the directionals
 - Updated tilemap to make wall jumping necessary

+### Moving platforms
+- Made an addition to the PatrolPath to get the local position
+- Added a prefab MovingPlatform
+- Added PlatformController to make the platform follow a given PatrolPath
+- Added the MovingPlatforms to the scene and changed the position of some of the tokens to fit the updated platforms